Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 The English mezzo-soprano, Catherine King, began her vocal studies as a choral scholar at Trinity College Cambridge followed by a period at the Guildhall in London, and later study with Josephine Veasey.

 Catherine King regularly performs music covering a vast period from the present day back to the 11th century, and in many languages (often with period pronunciation).
-She has performed with many of the UK’s leading ensembles and orchestras including the Royal Philharmonic Orchestra, the Royal Liverpool Philharmonic Orchestra, the Taverner Consort, Northern Sinfonia, the Nash Ensemble, the Gabrieli Consort and Players, Gothic Voices, London Baroque, Fretwork, Singcircle, the New London Consort, Florilegium and The Academy of Ancient Music.
+She has performed with many of the UK’s leading ensembles and orchestras including the Royal Philharmonic Orchestra, Royal Liverpool Philharmonic Orchestra, Taverner Consort, Northern Sinfonia, Nash Ensemble, Gabrieli Consort and Players, Gothic Voices, London Baroque, Fretwork, Singcircle, New London Consort, Florilegium and The Academy of Ancient Music.
 She also makes regular appearances in Brirish and European festivals, including at the Three Choirs Festival in Gloucester, Edinburgh International Festival, the Lufthansa Festival at St John’s Smith Square and the Bruges Early Music Festival, Belgium.
-Recent appearances (2001) include Prague, Hamburg, Paris, the USA, live BBC broadcasts from the Wigmore Hall and St John's, Smith Square.

 Well known as a versatile early music specialist, Catherine King's duo with lutenist Jacob Heringman and the group Virelai seek to bring life to long forgotten music, performing it with a freshness which belies the years since its writing.

-Contemporary performances include new works in London Spitalfields Festival with Sing Circle, Tippett's Crown of The Year with the Nash Ensemble, as well as premieres of specially commissioned songs performed in the USA , and on radio and CD.
+Catherine King has also recorded and premiered songs written for her by a number of composers, including at the Spitalfields Festival in London with Sing Circle with a commission by Andrew Keeling.
+Other Contemporary performances include Tippett's Crown of The Year with the Nash Ensemble, as well as premieres of specially commissioned songs performed in the USA , and on radio and CD.

 Contributed by